najimovi/timeline-visualization/README.md

 - **Specialized Hooks**: Made use of React hooks to externalize several sections of the logic:
   - `useTimelineLayout`: Lane allocation algorithm preventing overlaps
   - `useTimeMarkers`: Zoom-responsive date calculations with viewport awareness
-  - `useZoom`: Performance-optimized zoom management with boundary states
+  - `useZoom`: Shared zoom state via React Context for consistent behavior
   - `useMaxLanes` & `useTimelineBounds`: Utility hooks following single responsibility principle

 ### 3. What I Would Change If Starting Over

-- **Research Prior Art**: Investigate existing/efficient approaches to solving overlap and apply
-- **Use D3.js (if possible)**: Consider it if this were to grow/continue.
+- **Code Hardening**: Improve robustness, find areas where time limit impacted on quality
 - **UX**
   - **Events Hover/Click Features**: Improve interactivity by bringing events to the front, highlight them, perhaps increase size slightly if needed for better readability
   - **Additional Interactions**: Help users better explore the timeline
+- **Check for Existing Solutions**
+  1. **Research Libraries**: Look for existing timeline libraries/components to avoid reinventing the wheel
+  2. **Evaluate Trade-offs**: Consider pros/cons of using a library vs custom solution
+- **Use D3.js (if possible)**: Consider it if this were to grow/continue.
 - **Architecture Enhancements**
   - **Design System**: Storybook for isolated component development and documentation
   - **Observability**: Integrate Sentry/DataDog for error/performance monitoring